-What’s life like after finishing Hack Reactor Remote Beta?
+What’s life like after finishing Hack Reactor Remote?
 The answers are as varied as the students who attend the program.
 We recently caught up with three graduates from the second cohort of the 12-week online immersive software engineering program to see where life has taken them.

 Julie Knowles works as a front-end software engineer at Intellisis Corporation, a company that develops speech processing web apps.
 At Intellisis, Knowles spends her days writing code in Angular, completing code reviews, and checking and resolving her JIRA tickets.
 Formerly an electrical engineer, Knowles is thrilled with her job and the team at Intellisis.

 "I love my job for the first time in my life," she says.